top of page

 Aspiring Rockstar (and Chief of Chaos)

-From San Fran to Biarritz (1999 - 2017)
+From San Francisco to Biarritz (1999 - 2017)

 IMG_5432.jpg

-Spoiler alert: mom was right - communication was my thing.
+Spoiler alert: Mom was right - communication was my thing.

 Save it, share it, pass it along.
-Got a blank space?
-Yep - that’s where my name goes.

 bottom of page